JSainsburyPLC/shopping-basket/README.md

 ## Future Requirements
 - Output a 'till-receipt', i.e. above the subtotal, output a line for each item that includes the item name, the item units in parentheses, and price.
-- Distinguish active and inactive products
+- Distinguish active and inactive products.
-- Time limited promotions
+- Time limited promotions.
-- Dockerize the application
+- Dockerize the application.
-- Get Products and Promotions from a Redis data-store
+- Get Products and Promotions from a Redis data-store.
-- Design a REST API so the app can be provided as a service
+- Design a REST API so the app can be provided as a service.
-- Implement a REST API so the app can be provided as a service
+- Implement a REST API so the app can be provided as a service.